malcolmteas/AutoVersionXcode/README.md

 # Auto Version Script for Xcode

 AutoVersion is a script you put in your Xcode project's "Build Phase" to create a version file for your app.
 This file contains code-readable values with your app version, name, copyright, and environmental information such as SDK and Xcode versions.
-This is useful for logging or for user display.
+You can use this for logging or for user display.

 There are two versions of this, one for Objective-C and another for Swift.
 They generate equivalent output in a file named version.h (for ObjC) or version.swift (Swift).